Planning a trip to Italy and wondering what are the best things to do in Florence? You’ve come to the right place!

 Wherever you stay in Florence you won't be too far from the sights, restaurants and shops.
 We recommend staying not far from historic centre, so you can make the most of your time.

-N7 Rooms is a place literally steps away from Santa Maria Novella train station.
+This place is literally steps away from Santa Maria Novella train station.
 Rooms are modern, spacious and comfortable, with everything you need for a pleasant stay.
 Spacious showers, comfy beds and pillows!
 This is small place with several rooms, so it offers cosy stay.
 Basilica di Santa Maria Novella and Basilica di San Lorenzo are so close to this place.

 Another great option is Bologna, a city boasting captivating architecture and mouthwatering cuisine (famous for its tagliatelle and tortellini pasta, mortadella, Parmigiano Reggiano cheese, and balsamic vinegar).
 If you consider yourself a food enthusiast, this city should definitely be on your radar!